ElenaCerezoSwing/LoginKairos/README.md

       ...
     </body>

-#### To make sure our component is supported in other browsers apart from chrome
+#### To make sure our component is supported in other browsers apart from chrome, write down these tags in your HTML
     <head>
      <script src="../bower_components/webcomponentsjs/webcomponents-loader.js">
      </script>